abaire/nxdk_dyndxt/README.md

 be replaced.

-Interaction with the dyndxt_loader is accomplished via XBDM commands with the `bl2!` (boot loader 2) prefix.
+Interaction with the dyndxt_loader is accomplished via XBDM commands with the `ddxt!` (Dynamic DXT loader) prefix.

-E.g., "bl2!hello" will return a canned response if the loader has been installed successfully.
+E.g., "ddxt!hello" will return a canned response if the loader has been installed successfully.